djebos/healthtech-pwa/README.md

 ## Development server

-Install http-server to be able to use service workers. `npm install http-server -g`.
+Install http-server to be able to use service workers locally. `npm install http-server -g`.
 Run it from project root using `npx http-server -p 8080 -c-1 dist/pwa`.

+Or run plain old `ng serve` if you develop/test not pwa-related functionality

 ## Code scaffolding